 POLICY NO. SITE LOCATION DESCRIPTION SITE SIZE SG2 Lancaster University Health Innovation Campus Allocation made to deliver opportunities for technology research based industries that provide close linkages to the adjacent university campus.
-9.7ha

-SG12 Expansion of Facilities for the Port of Heysham Land adjacent to Imperial Road has been identified to provide for port-related development and services which are connected to the operation of the Port of Heysham 7.5ha \$ G 13 Heysham Gateway, South Heysham Allocation made for the expansion of existing employment areas at Lancaster West Business Park, Major Industrial Estate and Heysham Industrial Estate that allow opportunities for general employment growth.
+9.7ha SG12 Expansion of Land adjacent to Imperial Road has been identified to provide for port-related 7.5ha SG13 Heysham Gateway, South Heysham Allocation made for the expansion of existing employment areas at Lancaster West Business Park, Major Industrial Estate and Heysham Industrial Estate that allow opportunities for general employment growth.
 The Heysham Gateway also seeks to facilitate growth at the Port of Heysham.
-18 ha SG9 North Lancaster Business Park Allocation made within the North Lancaster strategic allocation for a mixed-use development of residential and high-quality B1 employment uses, which takes advantage of the linkages with the new Bay Gateway.
-2ha EC2.1 Middleton Road Employment Area A further allocation has been made within the Heysham Gateway area for general industrial and business purposes for B1, B2 and B8 uses which will create further opportunities for economic growth in this strategically important location.
+18ha SG9 North Lancaster Business Park Allocation made within the North Lancaster strategic allocation for a mixed-use development of residential and high-quality B1 employment uses, which takes advantage of the linkages with the new Bay Gateway.
+2ha

+EC2.1 Middleton Road Employment Area A further allocation has been made within the Heysham Gateway area for general industrial and business purposes for B1, B2 and B8 uses which will create further opportunities for economic growth in this strategically important location.
 13.3ha EC3 Junction 33 Agri- Business Centre Allocation made for rural employment land south of Galgate that is restricted to agricultural business uses clustered around a new Auction Mart and takes advantage of improved connectivity at junction 33 of the M6.
 9ha

-^{} Development within the sites may have the potential to impact upon Internationally designated sites.
+Development within the sites may have the potential to impact upon Internationally designated sites.
 Please refer to Appendix D for relevant mitigation options.